tianpeiyang/tianpeiyang.github.io/_pages/about.md

 &#x1F195;[Jan 2023] I was invited as a PC of UAI 2023!

-&#x1F195;[Jan 2023] Our paper ([Exploration in Deep Reinforcement Learning: From Single-Agent to Multi-Agent Domain](https://ieeexplore.ieee.org/abstract/document/10021988)) got accepted at TNNLS!
+&#x1F195;[Jan 2023] Our paper ([Exploration in Deep Reinforcement Learning: From Single-Agent to Multi-Agent Domain](https://ieeexplore.ieee.org/abstract/document/10021988)) got accepted at IEEE Transactions on Neural Networks and Learning Systems (TNNLS)!
 Two papers ([PORTAL: Automatic Curricula Generation for Multiagent Reinforcement Learning](https://dl.acm.org/doi/abs/10.5555/3545946.3598967), [Transfer Learning based Agent for Automated Negotiation](https://dl.acm.org/doi/abs/10.5555/3545946.3599115)) got accepted at AAMAS 2023 as Extended Abstract!

 &#x1F195;  [Dec 2022] I was invited as a PC of IJCAI 2023 and ICML 2023!